The artist Alex Mason at the printer that makes her digital and silk screen prints.

 I want to be more conscious of broadening the warmer colors I use.
 I’m instinctively drawn to blues and greens, but I think I can push other colors in textiles in a unique way to give more variety and more depth.
 It feels a little risky, but it’s also how I think I can be distinctive.

-Swatches of the company’s most recent collection include ( from left) Zimmer (in Orange), Emily (in Green Grass grass cloth), and Alex’s personal favorite McCall (in Pink Green).
+Swatches from of the company’s collections include (from left) Zimmer (in Orange), Emily (in Green Grass grass cloth), and Alex’s personal favorite McCall (in Pink Green).